 \subsection{Critical State Analysis}

-In this section, we try to identify the transition points by doing a critical state analysis.
-First, we define the order parameter of the system.
+In this section, we identify the transition points through critical state analysis.
+First, we define the system's order parameter.
 The finite–size order parameter is the square root of the band–averaged NPR,

 where \(\mathcal{S}\) is a narrow window of eigenstates.
-At the transition point, observables display a power law behaviour indicated by \cite{56}
+At the transition point, observables display a power law behavior indicated by \cite{56}